 TD Ameritrade Fees

 Like other brokerage firms, TD Ameritrade has a wide range of fees due to the large amount of services that it provides.
-There are no fees for platform, inactivity or market data.
+There are no fees for the platform, inactivity, or market data.
 But the fees most relevant to the greatest number of investors includes:

 Mutual funds.
-TD Ameritrade offers hundreds of no transaction fee mutual funds from various leading fund families.
-Referred to as NTFs, there is no commission charged for trading these funds, as long as they are held for a minimum of 180 days.
+TD Ameritrade offers hundreds of no-transaction fee mutual funds from various leading fund families.
+Referred to as NTFs, there is no commission charged for trading these funds.
 Other no-load mutual funds carry a transaction fee of $49.99.
 And on mutual funds that have loads, there is no commission fee charged.

 Options.
-TD Ameritrade charges a commission of $9.99 per trade, plus a $0.75 fee per contract.
-If you trade using the interactive voice response phone system, the commission is $34.99 per trade, plus $0.75 per contract.
-Options exercises and assignments have a fee of $19.99.
-Broker assisted transactions are charged a fee of $44.99 per trade, plus $0.75 cents per contract.
+TD Ameritrade charges no commission on trades, but $0.65 fee per contract.
+If you trade using the interactive voice response phone system, the commission is $5 per trade, plus $0.65 per contract.
+Broker-assisted transactions are charged a fee of $25 per trade, plus $0.65 cents per contract.

 Futures and options on futures.
 TD Ameritrade has a flat fee of $2.25 per contract, plus exchange and regulatory fees.

 Forex.
 There is no charge on non-commission currency pairs trades in increments of 10,000 units.
-However commission currency pairs trades in increments of 1,000 units are subject to a fixed commission structure based in counter-currency units.
+However, commission currency pairs trades in increments of 1,000 units are subject to a fixed commission structure based on counter-currency units.
 As an example, the commission on a 1,000 lot EUR/USD trade would be $1, or $0.10 per 1,000 units.